 DepoCyt is an anticancer drug and is a member of a class of drugs called antimetabolites.
 DepoCyt is believed to work by interfering with DNA synthesis in replicating cells.

 How do I take it?

 DepoCyt is usually administered by intrathecal (into the spinal canal) injection.

-Rare but serious side effects listed for DepoCyt include permanent neurological deficits, seizures, blindness, deafness, fetal harm, impaired control over bladder and bowel, and chemical arachnoiditis or encephalopathy that can be potentially fatal.
+Rare but serious side effects listed for DepoCyt include permanent neurological deficits, seizures, blindness, deafness, fetal harm, impaired control over bladder and bowel, and encephalopathy.

 For more details about this treatment, visit: